 - PRACTICAL REFUSAL: Drive point bearing piles to practical refusal.
-For this project, minimum blow count requirements are reached after total penetration becomes 1⁄4 inch or less for 5 consecutive blows, and practical refusal is obtained after the pile is struck an additional 5 blows with total penetration of 1⁄4 inch or less.
+For this project, minimum blow count requirements are reached after total penetration becomes 1⁄2 inch or less for 10 consecutive blows, and practical refusal is obtained after the pile is struck an additional 10 blows with total penetration of 1⁄2 inch or less.
 Advance production piling to the driving resistance specified above and to depths determined by test pile(s) and available subsurface information.
 Immediately cease driving operations if the pile visibly yields or becomes damaged during driving.
 If hard driving is encountered because of dense strata or an obstruction, such as a boulder, before the pile is advanced to the depth anticipated, the Engineer will determine if more blows than the average driving resistance specified for practical refusal is required to further advance the pile.
-Drive additional production and test piles if directed by the Engineer. - IF APPLICABLE: Where pre-drilling is required for pile installation, holes shall be drilled into solid rock such that a minimum 10-foot embedment of piles below the proposed bottom of pile cap is attained.
-Piles shall be placed in the holes and then backfilled with sand or pea gravel.
+Drive additional production and test piles if directed by the Engineer. - IF APPLICABLE: Where pre-drilling is required for pile installation, holes shall be drilled into solid rock such that a minimum 10-foot embedment of piles below the proposed bottom of cap is attained.
+Pile driving to practical refusal shall be accomplished prior to backfilling by utilizing bracing to help maintain a plumb pile.
+The pre-drilled holes shall then be backfilled with concrete up to the bottom of cap.
 Temporary casing may be required to prevent collapse of the hole.
 If used, the temporary casing shall be removed as the hole is being backfilled.
-The piles shall be driven to practical refusal after the backfill operations are complete.
-Include the cost of all materials, labor, and equipment needed to pre-drill, backfill the holes, and drive piles to practical refusal in the price per linear foot for "Pre-drilling for Piles." - HAMMER CRITERIA HP 12x53: A diesel pile driving hammer with a rated energy between 25 kip-ft and 36 kip-ft will be required to drive HP 12x53 piles to practical refusal, achieve the factored load, and maintain allowable driving stresses at the end bents for the proposed bridge.
+Include the cost of all materials, labor, and equipment needed to pre-drill, backfill the holes, and drive piles to practical refusal in the price per linear foot for "Pre-drilling for Piles." - HAMMER CRITERIA HP 14x89: A diesel pile driving hammer with a rated energy between 25 kip-ft and 36 kip-ft will be required to drive HP 14x89 piles to practical refusal, achieve the factored load, and maintain allowable driving stresses at the end bents for the proposed bridge.
 The Contractor shall submit the proposed pile driving system to the Engineer for approval prior to the installation of the first pile.
 Approval of the pile driving system by the Engineer will be subject to satisfactory field performance of the pile driving procedures.